General

 As described in the calculation methodology, publication of CME Term SOFR takes place on day T based on the data sampling on T-1.
 The start date of the reference period for the Term SOFR rates is T+2, as illustrated below:

-5. How can I access the CME Term SOFR data?
+5. How can I access the CME Term SOFR information?

-CME Term SOFR is available via market data redistribution partners, CME DataMine, and CME’s Market Data Platform.
+CME Term SOFR is available via information redistribution partners, CME DataMine, and CME’s Market Data Platform.

 PERMISSIBLE USE AND LICENSING